SchedulingKit

 Why Nutritionists & Dietitians Need an AI Receptionist

-Nutritionists and dietitians spend their working hours in intensive counseling sessions — reviewing food diaries, analyzing lab results, building meal plans, and coaching clients through behavioral changes around eating.
-These 45-60 minute consultations demand full attention.
-A ringing phone during a session about a client's disordered eating patterns is not just disruptive — it is clinically inappropriate.
+Reviewing food diaries, analyzing lab results, building meal plans, and coaching clients through behavioral changes around eating — these 45-60 minute nutrition counseling sessions demand full attention.
+A ringing phone during a conversation about a client's disordered eating patterns is not just disruptive — it is clinically inappropriate.

 New client intake for nutrition counseling is uniquely complex.
 Before a first appointment, the practitioner needs to understand dietary history, medical conditions, food allergies and intolerances, current medications, supplement use, and specific goals (weight management, diabetes nutrition, sports performance, prenatal health).
 This intake conversation takes 10-15 minutes and must happen before the first clinical session.